 Door leading to en suite shower, washbasin and wc.
 Liquid soap, shower gel and moisturiser provided.
 Shelves and storage for your additional toiletries, shaving mirror.

-Garden: Picnic bench, garden bench, deck chairs to relax with a book and glass of wine, Weber BBQ.
+Garden: Picnic bench, garden bench, deck chairs to relax with a book and glass of wine.

 Parking: Designated car parking for one car.

 Also provided: Enough wood and kindling to get you started with the wood burner, gas for the camping stove, toiletries, washing up supplies, Norfolk ginger biscuits, milk.

 I provide a 12v charger with various adapters so you can power your mobile etc but there is no TV, WiFi, toaster, hair dryer or microwave.
 I also supply a gas-powered cordless curling tong.

 Cooking: We have no oven but you can cook simple meals on the gas camping stove.
 Pans and cooking utensils provided.
 Keep the window open if you use it inside.
 There are also plenty of great restaurants, fish & chip shops and cafes plus good supermarkets, delis, bakery, butcher and fishmonger in Wells.
 I provide local tips for caterers who deliver too.

 Tea/coffee: Boil the kettle on the gas camping stove or wood burner.
 Tea, coffee, sugar provided.